CodeByPrime/CodeByPrime/README.md

  # **Introduction**

-**Full‑stack AI engineer focused on mobile, web, backend, and AI pipelines**
+**Full‑stack  developer focused on mobile, web, backend, and AI pipelines**

-**Build AI assistants, RAG systems, and LLM‑powered features**
+**Experince with  with AI integrtion, such as semantic search,automation and LLM powered features.**

-**Experience with production systems, Docker, CI/CD & AWS and VPC**
+**Familiar with production systems, Docker, CI/CD & AWS and VPC**

 **Currently open for freelance work, collaborations, and hiring opportunities**